Early Intervention Academy

-The EIA will provide a lottery-based application process for students eligible to attend school in Fort Bend ISD.
-The program is designed for Students who meet the TEA special education eligibility criteria of:
+The EIA provides an application-based process for students eligible to attend school in Fort Bend ISD.
+The program is designed for students who meet the TEA special education eligibility criteria of:

 - Autism or Non-Categorical Early Childhood for suspected Autism

 - Consideration of students who do not meet these criteria will be considered on a first come - first serve basis, assuming all other application criteria are met.